GIS: Geography: Information Science Courses

 Prerequisite: GIS 5935

 This course provides practical information on the development, implementation, and operation of GIS programs and projects intended for both seasoned and aspiring GIS managers.
 The course focuses on planning and implementing GIS solutions for government agencies and contractors.
 The course combines lecture, discussion, and group exercises.
-An end of term project involves writing in response to real or hypothetical solicitations for a project that targets GIS tool development, implementation, and/or training to support management activities in local, regional, state, national, or international contexts.
-Restricted to students in MS GIS Administration program and is best completed towards the last half of the program and before enrolling in GIS 6955 GIS Capstone.
+An end-of-term project involves writing in response to real or hypothetical solicitations for a project that targets GIS tool development, implementation, and/or training to support management activities in local, regional, state, national, or international contexts.
+Restricted to students in the MS GIS Administration program and designed to be the last core GIS course completed before enrolling in GIS 6955 GIS Capstone.

 GIS 6905 Directed Study